panmaestros/my_login_app/README.md

 The MySQL database for this project consists of the following two tables, `users` and `ipslocked`.
 There are no relationships between these two tables based on the project requirements.

 * `users`- a table where all users for the app is stored.
 It contains three fields as follows:
   1. `id (INT)`- this is an auto-incremented index field that increments when a new row is added to the table.
-The entries into this field not be unique, not null and is the primary key of the table.
+The entries into this field be unique, not null and is the primary key of the table.
   2. `username (VARCHAR(45))`- this is where the username, the user enters is stored as a string.
 The username must also be unique and not null.
   3. `password (VARCHAR(60))`- this is where the encrypted password is stored as a string.
 The password must be not null.
   4. `salt (VARCHAR(60))`- this is the encryption key for the particular password stored as a string.
 It  provides extra encryption to your password and is stored so that it can be used when checking if the password entered by user is matches the password stored.